Face masks are still encouraged in certain places and situations to help limit the spread of Covid.

 Polyester polyester can be good for filtration and moisture-wicking but, like cotton, needs to be used in multiple layers.
 Some commuter-style masks use polyester or spandex on the outside and a more breathable/comfortable cotton layer on the inside to improve comfort for regular use.

 Silk is usually tightly woven, so should be good at filtering particles.
 Silk may be good at repelling water droplets, which would make it less susceptible to absorbing virus-laden droplets - but this hasn't been conclusively proven.

 Filters and filter pockets

-Some reusable masks include a pocket where you can slip in a replacable filter as an extra layer.
+Some reusable masks include a pocket where you can slip in a replaceable filter as an extra layer.

-Commercially-made masks may come with a more high-tech filter supplied, but you can also use kitchen paper or a coffee filter.
+Commercially-made masks may come with a more high-tech filter supplied, but you can also use kitchen paper or a coffee filter in a pinch.